 Unfortunately, a lot of teams find it hard to understand whether what they’ve built improved anything important.
 This happens for a lot of reasons, like not having the right metrics, not being given time to measure things, or not knowing what the goal was.
 Even if they know what improved, a lot of teams can’t tell you if the improvement was worth the effort.

 These are all big impediments to being able to measure outcomes and make better choices.
-By taking a slightly more disciplined approach to planning and review, teams can not only test their work better, they can also improve their future decisions by identifying places where they’ve consistently made mistakes.
+By taking a slightly more disciplined approach to planning and review, teams can not only test their work better, they can also improve their future product decisions by identifying places where they’ve consistently made mistakes.

 If everybody just did this first step, their products would improve significantly.
 This is without question the most important thing you can do to make better decisions.
 Write your goals and expectations before you build.